-Technical Pattern Analysis for US Dollar, S&P 500, GOLD and CRUDE OIL
+Technical Pattern Analysis for US Dollar, S&P 500, Gold and Crude Oil

 US DOLLAR TECHNICAL ANALYSIS

-Prices may be gearing up for a turn lower after prices produced a bearish Dark Cloud Cover candlestick pattern.
-Near-term support is at 11246, the 14.6% Fibonacci retracement, with a break below that on a daily closing basis exposing the 23.6% level at 11211.
+Prices are struggling to find follow-through after falling as expected having formed a bearish Evening Star candle pattern.
+Near-term support is at 11740, the 14.6% Fibonacci retracement, with a break below that on a daily closing basis exposing the 23.6% level at 11653.

 S&P 500 TECHNICAL ANALYSIS